 \section{Introduction and summary}

 A semigroup $S$ is called an \emph{epigroup} if some power of each element of $S$ lies in a subgroup of $S$.
 The class of epigroups is quite wide.
-It includes, in particular, all \emph{completely regular} semigroups (i.\,e., unions of groups) and all \emph{periodic} semigroups (i.\,e., semigroups in which every element has an idempotent power).
-Epigroups have been intensively studied in the literature under different names since the end of 1950's.
+It includes, in particular, all \emph{completely regular} semigroups (i.e., unions of groups) and all \emph{periodic} semigroups (i.e., semigroups in which every element has an idempotent power).
+Epigroups have been intensely studied in the literature under different names since the end of 1950's.
 An overview of results obtained here is given in the fundamental work by L.\,N.\,Shevrin~\cite{Shevrin-94} and his survey~\cite{Shevrin-05}.

-It is natural to consider epigroups as \emph{unary semigroups}, i.\,e., semigroups equipped with an additional unary operation.
-This operation is defined by the following way.
-If $S$ is an epigroup and $a\in S$ then some power of $a$ lies in a maximal subgroup of $S$.
+It is natural to consider epigroups as \emph{unary semigroups}, i.e., semigroups equipped with an additional unary operation.
+This operation is defined in the following way.
+If $S$ is an epigroup and $a\in S$, then some power of $a$ lies in a maximal subgroup of $S$.
 We denote this subgroup by $G_a$.
 The unit element of $G_a$ is denoted by $a^\omega$.
-It is well known (see~\cite{Shevrin-94}, for instance) that the element $a^\omega$ is well defined and $aa^\omega=a^\omega a\in G_a$.
-We denote the element inverse to $aa^\omega$ in $G_a$ by $\overline a$.
+It is well known (see, e.g.,~\cite{Shevrin-94}) that the element $a^\omega$ is well defined and $aa^\omega=a^\omega a\in G_a$.
+We denote the inverse of $aa^\omega$ in $G_a$ by $\overline a$.
 The map $a\mapsto\,\overline a$ is the unary operation on $S$ mentioned above.
-The element $\overline a$ is called \emph{pseudoinverse} to $a$.
-Throughout this article we consider epigroups as algebras with two operations, namely multiplication and pseudoinversion.
+The element $\overline a$ is called the \emph{pseudoinverse} of $a$.
+Throughout this article we consider epigroups as algebras with two operations: multiplication and pseudoinversion.
 In particular, this allows us to speak about varieties of epigroups as algebras with these two operations.
-An investigation of epigroups in the framework of the theory of varieties was promoted by L.\,N.\,Shevrin in the mentioned article~\cite{Shevrin-94}.
-An overview of first results obtained here may be found in~\cite[Section~2]{Shevrin-Vernikov-Volkov-09}.
+An investigation of epigroups in the framework of the theory of varieties was promoted by L.\,N.\,Shevrin in~\cite{Shevrin-94}.
+An overview of first results obtained here may be found in~\cite[Section~2]{Shevrin-Vernikov-Volkov-09}.{